import psychopg2

 When you take an app to production, authenticating to your data source while keeping your secrets secure is crucial.

-The single most important thing you can do to secure your credentials is to avoid ever putting credentials in your code.
+The most important thing you can do to secure your credentials is to avoid ever putting credentials in your code.
 Your username and password or API key should never appear in your code.

 The simplest way to provide credentials without the values appearing in your code is with an environment variable.
 Environment variables are set before your code starts – sometimes from completely outside Python or R.

-It is convention to make environment variable names in all caps with words separated by underscores.
+It is a convention to make environment variable names in all caps with words separated by underscores.
 The values are always simple character values, though these can be cast to some other type inside R or Python.

 In Python, you can read environment variables from the os.environ